 The course also engages with fundamental questions about animals and the law, such as: Are some animals more deserving of protection than others, and if so, on what basis?
 What role does culture and belief play in animal law—why are dogs considered pets in the U.S. and food in some parts of the world, for example?
 Does the status of animals as property pose an insurmountable barrier to increasing protections for animals?
 What are the advantages and disadvantages of the concepts of “animal rights” and “animal welfare”?

-In the spring of 2017 the Animal Law course will expand to 3 credits.
+In the spring of 2017 the Animal Law course expanded to 3 credits.

 Farmed Animal Law & Policy

-In the fall of 2017 Harvard Law School will be offering a course on Farmed Animal Law & Policy taught by Jonathan Lovvorn, Senior Vice President & Chief Counsel for Animal Protection Litigation at The Humane Society of the United States.
+In the fall of 2017 Harvard Law School offered a course on Farmed Animal Law & Policy taught by Jonathan Lovvorn, Senior Vice President & Chief Counsel for Animal Protection Litigation at The Humane Society of the United States.
 Mr. Lovvorn has taught Harvard Law School’s Wildlife Law course, and also teaches Animal Law at Yale, NYU and Georgetown Law School.
 This course is expected to be offered again in Fall 2019.

 This seminar will explore farmed animal law and policy, with a focus on high-profile issues concerning the use of animals for food, including current controversies over animal welfare, environmental degradation, public health, consumer protection, worker safety, and climate change.
 The seminar will examine the history and evolution of animal agriculture from early agrarian domestication to modern industrial farming, and highlight the major ethical, cultural, ecological, social and economic issues that shape farmed animal law and policy in the 21st century.
 The seminar will include an overview of key laws and regulations concerning farmed animals, as well as an exploration of current legislation, litigation, ballot initiatives and consumer-based campaigns to reform animal agriculture.
 The seminar will also compare farmed animal laws and regulations in different countries, and touch on the role of international trade agreements in both promoting and preventing legal protections for farmed animals.